Irish eyes will be smiling when you serve up all the amazing flavors of a classic reuban but on a delicious pizza!

-- If using the pizza stone or inverted pan, stretch out the dough and place on a flour dusted paddle.
+- Slice the corned beef into thin slices and set aside.
+If using the pizza stone or inverted pan, stretch out the dough and place on a flour dusted pizza peel.
 If you don’t have a paddle stretch out on a flour/corn meal dusted parchment paper.

 - Stretch the dough into a 14-16” round circle leaving the outer edge slightly thicker.

 - If using 1000 island dressing spread ~ 1 cup on the bottom leaving a 1/2” edge all the way around.
 If using mustard instead of the dressing spread about 1/2 cup around (it’s stronger in flavor so a little goes a long way).